September 18, 2025 (9mo ago) — last updated June 24, 2026 (14d ago)

 First, quiet external noise so you can hear what your intuition is saying.
 Distinguish that steady inner voice from louder impostors like raw fear or wishful thinking.

-• Practice stillness.
-Try a five-minute quiet walk or a short phone-free break.
+• Practice stillness with a five-minute quiet walk or a short phone-free break.

-• Journal your feelings.
-Note how each option feels, not just the pros and cons.
+• Journal your feelings—note how each option feels, not just the pros and the cons.

-Many leaders still rely on intuition—nearly half of C-suite executives report using intuition in decisions—while also questioning the accuracy of their data, highlighting the continued role of human judgment4.
+Many leaders still rely on intuition—nearly half of C-suite executives report using intuition in decisions—while also questioning the accuracy of their data4.
+Strengthen intuition with short exercises like free-writing your first impressions or using guided prompts.
+More exercises are in our Self-Discovery Prompts.

 Using life-path insight for deeper alignment

 A great decision not only works on paper but also resonates with who you are.
-This alignment reduces regret and increases long-term fulfillment.
+That alignment reduces regret and increases long-term fulfillment.

 Tools that support your decision process